Program length: 3 terms

 The first year of the program is dedicated to drawing, and students work primarily in charcoal, as it affords the broad range of lights and darks they will be dealing with while painting.
 Aside from a technical proficiency in charcoal, students can expect to learn effective ways to handle other drawing mediums, such as pen, marker, and white chalk.
 While students may execute studies and sketches with graphite, final projects are executed in charcoal.
-Completion of all requirements for the first year are given the Classical Drawing Certificate and are recommended to continue on to painting.
+Those who complete all requirements for the first year are recommended to continue on to painting.

 The Academy Details at a Glance